Ref vs Out in C#

 }

 The Out Parameter in C# never carries value into the method definition.
 So, it is not required to initialize the out parameter while declaring.
 So, here initializing the out parameter is useless.
 This is because the out parameter is going to be initialized by the method.
-Then you may have one question on your mind.
-If it is not required to initialize the out variables then why should we split their usage into two parts?
+Then you may have one question on your mind, if it is not required to initialize the out variables then why should we split their usage into two parts?
 First, declare the variable and then pass the variable to the function using the ref keyword.

 With the introduction of C# 7, now it is possible to declare the out parameters directly within the method.
 So, the above program can be rewritten as shown below and also gives the same output.
 Here, you can see that we are directly declaring the variable at the time of the method call i.e. Add(10, 20, out int Number);.
 This will eliminate the need to split the usage of the C# out variable into two parts.